pbloem/peterbloem.nl/blog/pca-2.md

 ### Characterizing the PCA solution

-Since the eigenvectors are the ones that provide maximal variance and minimal reconstruction error, you may be forgiven for thinking of eigenvectors in these terms.
-This would something of a misconception.
+Since the eigenvectors are the solution to the PCA problem, you may be forgiven for thinking of the eigenvectors  themselves in terms error minimization or variance maximization.
+In that case, we should guard against a misconception.

-Look at the ellipse we drew above.
+Look back at the ellipse we drew above.
 The first eigenvector was the major axis of the ellipse, the direction in which the data bulged out the most.
-However, the other eigenvector is the minor axis of the ellipse.
+However, the other eigenvector is the _minor_ axis of the ellipse.
 The direction in which the data bulges <em>the least</em>, this makes it the direction in which the variance is _minimized_.

 To study this a bit ore formally, we take the first two proofs of the previous section and turn them around.
 If we start with the _last_ eigenvector and work backward, we are choosing the directions that minimize the variance (and hence maximize the reconstruction error).

 <div class="theorem"><p><strong class="gc">Last eigenvector.</strong> The direction in which the variance is minimized, is the eigenvector with the smallest eigenvalue
 </p></div>
-<div class="proof"><p><em>Proof.</em> Follow the previous proof until the sum</p>
+<div class="proof"><p><em>Proof.</em> Follow the proof of the <strong class="gc">first eigenvector</strong> theorem until the sum</p>
 <p>$$
 \z^T\bc{\D}\z = {z_1}^2 \bc{d}_{11} + \ldots + {z_\bc{m}}^2\bc{d}_\bc{mm} \p
 $$</p>
 <p>A weighted sum is minimized when all the weight is given to the smallest term.
-Followin the same logic as before, this leads to a one-hot vector that selects the last eigenvector.<span class="qed"/>
+Followin the same logic as before, this leads to a one-hot vector $\hat \z = (0, \ldots, 0, 1)$ that selects the last column of $\rc{\P}$, which is the last eigenvector.<span class="qed"/>
 </p></div>

 Did we make a mistake somewhere?
 We defined the principal components as directions for which variance is maximized.
 Then we showed that all principal components are eigenvectors.
 Now we learn that at least one eigenvector actually _minimizes_ the variance.
 What gives?